 A city the size of Sheffield would typically have 4-6 main committees, each with 12-14 members, that are responsible for the Council’s principal functions.

 14) Who supports change?

-Over 26,000 Sheffielders signed the petition asking for change – over 90% of the people we asked to sign, thought that a Modern Committee system would be better.
+Over 26,000 Sheffielders signed the petition asking for change – over 90% of the people we asked to sign, thought that a Modern Committee system would be better than the current system.

 Change is supported by people from all the political parties in Sheffield.
 Both the LibDem and Green Parties have publicly said they support change.
 Amazingly, over 80% of the candidates for the council elections in May (from all parties) have now said they support change at the referendum!

 Before she resigned at the end of 2020, the local Labour Party led by Julie Dore, publicly opposed change.
 This was not representative of local Labour member’s views, many of whom support change.
 At least 3 of the 6 local Constituency Labour Party groups have voted on and announced their support for the Council to change to a Modern Committee system, so it would seem that more than half of Labour’s membership in Sheffield now supports change.

 The day after we submitted the petition in August 2019, 6 Labour councillors (including the then deputy Labour leader, Olivia Blake) resigned from their official party positions stating that they had signed the petition and supported change.
 Because they are split, the local Labour Party as a whole does not have a public position either for or against change, but many Labour council candidates have shown their support for change on their election leaflets.